django-oscar/django-oscar-api/docs/source/index.rst

 .. warning::

-    Due to wrong dependency specifications in `django-oscar` (`django-haystack` 1.6.1 depends on `Django<1.11`), and of `django-haystack` (The django requirements are not correct) you will need to install Oscar API like this if you would like to use Django 1.11 with Oscar 1.5.0:
+    If you want to install Django Oscar API with Oscar 1.5.0, you'll need to use the following command:

     .. code-block:: bash

         $ pip install django-oscar-api[django_1_11]

+    This is because of wrong dependency specifications in version 1.5.0.
 This is fixed in Oscar 1.5.1

 .. note::